 Poor dog, what an end to a life filled with adversity and struggle.
 He makes a pledge there and then to find out who killed him, because in his mind there was no question that this had been a dogcide.
 A suspicion which is confirmed when he sees what looks like a stabbing wound on the dog’s right rib cage, very close to what must be the heart, Egon figures.

-The stern police-woman’s superior was leaving Costa, heading for them and Egon decided it was high time to disappear in the crowd.
+The stern police-woman’s superior is leaving Costa, heading for them and Egon decides it is high time to disappear in the crowd.
 Continue reading →

 Episode #1: Trouble on Kingsland Road

-Egon had just checked his bank account and wondered whether he could make it till the end of the month when his housing benefit would come in.
-Lost in anxious thoughts he walked down Balls Pond Road when his attention was drawn to a crowd of people.
-His anxiety dispersed in seconds as he realised that today was his lucky day as he had just happened upon a crime scene and elbowed his way into the crowd of ogling by-standers.
+Egon checks his bank account and wonders whether he’ll make it till the end of the month when his housing benefit comes in.
+Lost in anxious thoughts, he walks down Balls Pond Road, when his attention is suddenly drawn to a crowd of people.
+His anxiety disperses instantly as he realises that today is his lucky day, as he has just happened upon a crime scene, and he elbows his way into the crowd of ogling by-standers.
 Continue reading →

 Hedda Hoffman was an underpaid extra starlet, hanging around the Paramount Studio lot waiting for her big time.
 There were so many hopefuls just like her but she not only had resources, she was also resourceful and no one would ever be able to claim she’d slept her way to the top.

 Her wedding ring was a prop and if that wasn’t enough for the groping talent scouts’ hands, Hedda would whisper gently and conspiratorially in their ear that she was suffering from a not-so-rare sexually transmittable disease.
 That usually cut short any kind of amorous fervour and bodily exploration, but was also risky because she didn’t want to end up as gossip fodder in Louella’s HollywoodReporter.